-If there are any Medicare supplemental or Medigap policies (b59):
+If there are any Medicare supplemental or Medigap policies (b59): b59a1 Were Medicare supplemental or Medigap policies obtained through a current or past employer or union?
+MCRSUPJ

 If any FIU member is covered by Medicaid: Questions b64 - b68 concern Medicaid.